Can a narcissist heal? Can a narcissist change if his emotional wounds healed?

 In order to live well with a wounded narcissist you will have to convince them that you present zero threats to their emotional wounds.
 Of course you won’t do this by telling him directly but you will convince them through your actions and your overall behaviour.

 For example the narcissist who fears abandonment, the best way to assure him that you present no threat to his wound would be: constantly assuring him that you are not interested in other men/women but him, making long-term plans to reassure him that you have no thought about leaving him, reassuring him about your love towards him, etc. While this may not heal him completely it can stop him from taking extra measures in order to prevent you from touching his wound.

 Narcissists can be so abusive in order to protect themselves from being wounded again.
 For example the narcissist who fears abandonment can be so abusive or critical towards his partner in order to convince her that she is worthless so that she won’t leave him for another man.

-Of course I’m not saying that you should stay in an abusive relationship hoping to change a narcissist.
-Use these tips if you are dealing with a less abusive narcissists or if you can’t or don’t want to leave them.
-(See: How to help a narcissist change)
+Of course I’m not saying that you should stay in an abusive relationship hoping to change the narcissist.
+Use these tips only if you dealing with a non-abusive narcissist or if you are sure that staying with them is more beneficial that leaving.

 If you want more insight on how to help a heal and become less narcissistic you can read my book “the ultimate guide to making a relationship with a narcissist work“.